1. Rules of debate at meetings

 - A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11.

-- Subject to the council’s policy regarding absences from work, the council’s most senior member of staff shall notify the chair or, if he is not available, the vice-chair of absence occasioned by illness or other reason in excess of 2 weeks and that person shall report such absence to the next meeting.
+- Subject to the council’s policy regarding absences from work, the council’s most senior member of staff shall notify the chair or, if they are not available, the vice-chair of absence occasioned by illness or other reason in excess of 2 weeks and that person shall report such absence to the next meeting.

 - Subject to the council’s policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Parish Clerk relates to the Chair or vice-Chair this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of the Council.